malbrain/Btree-source-code/btree2/README.md

 Btree-source-code/btree2
 ========================

-A working project for High-concurrency B-tree source code in C.

-Here are files in the btree source code:
+Here are files in the btree project:

 btree2s.c       Single Threaded/MultiProcess version that removes keys all the way back to an original empty btree, placing removed nodes on a free list.
 Operates under either memory mapping or file I/O.  Recommended btrees hosted on network file systems.